python-microservices/pyms/docs/encrypt_decryt_configuration.md

 Move your key, for example, to `mv key.key /home/my_user/keys/myproject.key`

-then, store the in a environment variable with:
+then, store the key in a environment variable with:

 ```bash
 export KEY_FILE=/home/my_user/keys/myproject.key